lucas-ebi/sloth/README.md

 ### Basic Usage

-Below is an example demonstrating how to parse an MMCIF file and access its contents using dot-separated notation.
+Below is an example demonstrating how to parse an MMCIF file and access its contents using dot-separated notation, and how to write updates back to a new MMCIF file.

 ```python
 >>> from mmcif_tools import MMCIFHandler